COVID-19: the latest information for testing, screening and visitors >>

 The U.S. government and Operation Warp Speed, via the Centers of Disease Control and Prevention, will work with individual state health departments, who in turn will work with local county health departments, on the distribution and administration of the vaccine.

-It is important to remember that this is a fluid situation that is literally changing by the day and these phases and the individuals within the phases may, and probably will, change.
 It is all dependent on when a vaccine(s) is/are approved, how many are available, and how quickly more vaccines can be produced.
 No one has a crystal ball and all of this is dependent on the clinical trials of the various vaccines and the timing of FDA approval.

-Doctors continue to emphasize the importance of infection prevention and control measures to slow the spread of the virus.
+In the meantime, doctors continue to emphasize the importance of infection prevention and control measures to slow the spread of the virus.

 It is important to note that treatment information is changing daily, and medications are being added and removed based on evolving experience and information about COVID-19.